pyOpenSci/python-package-guide/documentation/contributing-file.md

 * Any guidelines that you have in place for users submitting issues, pull requests or asking questions.
 * A link to your code of conduct
 * A link to a development guide if you have one
+* A link to licensing information found in your README file.

 ## What the development guide for your Python package should contain